 Like all previous MS Boot Records (all the way back to MS-DOS 2.00), the first three bytes have often been called the Jump Instruction.
-But only the first two bytes (EB 52 in this case) have ever been used to form the actual JMP (Jump) instruction* to the rest of the executable x86 (PC) Assembly code; the third byte (90h) is just a NOP instruction ('No Op' or do nothing).
+But only the first two bytes (EB 52 in this case) have ever been used to form the actual JMP (Jump) instruction* to the rest of the executable x86 (PC) Assembly code; the third byte (90h) is just a NOP ('No Operation' or do nothing) instruction.
 The next 8 bytes are the "OEM ID" or System Name ("NTFS" and four blank spaces); followed by the BPB (BIOS Parameter Block).

 Although this